Kim Younghwan's Practical Database - Basic Edition

 📌 Please check before taking the class!

 Most modern applications are web applications that operate in a web environment.
-Java backend developers mostly use Spring MVC when developing these web applications.
-Spring MVC is the most popular web framework that helps you develop complex web applications easily and quickly.
+Java backend developers often use Spring MVC when developing these web applications.
+Spring MVC is the most popular web framework, facilitating the rapid and easy development of complex web applications.

 1. From the beginning of Java web technology to the latest practical technology

-2. Develop the MVC framework directly in code
+2. Developing the MVC framework directly in code

 In Part 2 of Spring MVC, you can completely conquer a vast range of web utilization technologies such as view templates , messages , internationalization , validation , cookies , sessions , filters , interceptors , exception handling , type converters , and file uploads , which are essential for practical use, through examples, based on the Spring MVC learned in Part 1.